 Registration: WRAG Members, please register online (free).
 Non-member funders ($50/person), please email Rebekah Seder, seder(at)washingtongrantmakers.org.

-Decades of racist policies and practices have created racially and economically segregated public schools, across the country, as well as here in our region.
-Undoing this legacy of segregation so that all young people can attend diverse schools, where they are welcomed and valued, and receive high quality and culturally responsive educations, is complex, to say the least.
+Decades of racist policies and practices have created racially and economically segregated public schools, across the country, as well as here in the Greater Washington region.
+Undoing this legacy of segregation so that all young people can attend diverse schools, where they are welcomed and receive high quality and culturally responsive educations, is complex.
 The good news is that there are pathways for philanthropy to act.

 Related reading: Diverse, Equitable and Inclusive K-12 Schools: A New Call for Philanthropic Support

 WRAG's 2018 Public Education Learning Series is generously sponsored by

 Dr. Susan Eaton is Director of the Sillerman Center for the Advancement of Philanthropy at the Heller School.
 At the Sillerman Center, Susan and her colleagues engage funders and their advisors, socially concerned scholars and non-profit practitioners to increase and enhance grantmaking to social justice causes.
 Susan is also Professor of the Practice at the Heller School and an Adjunct Lecturer at the Harvard Graduate School of Education.